Archaeology of Greece

 The archaeology of Greece includes artificial remains, geographical landscapes, architectural remains, and biofacts (artefacts that were once living organisms).
-The history of Greece as a country and region is believed to have begun roughly 1.5- 2.5 million years ago when the genus Homo first colonized Eurasia.
+The history of Greece as a country and region is believed to have begun roughly 2.5- 1.5 million years ago when members of the genus Homo first colonized Eurasia.
 From the first colonization, Greek history follows a sequential pattern of development alike to the rest of Europe.
 Neolithic, Bronze, Iron and Classical Greece are highlights of the Greek archaeological record, with an array of archaeological finds relevant to these periods.

 Paleolithic Greece

 Hunter-gatherers of Greece inhabited the region during the Middle Paleolithic Age (55,000–30,000 BC).
 Franchthi cave, an archaeological site in Southern Greece, has uncovered evidence which demonstrates people hunting small and large game, gathering wild cereals and fishing in coastal waters, following the Ice Age.